pesterhazy/presumably/posts/boot-react-native.md

 In earlier versions, building and running the app on iOS used to involve opening *XCode* and clicking the "Run" button.
-Fortunately, the good folks from the React Native project have automated away this manual step.
+Fortunately, the good folks from the React Native team have automated this step.
 In newer versions, you run

 ```
 cd example/app; react-native run-ios